What the Bible Teaches About Adultery

 This simple yet profound commandment highlights the sanctity of marriage as a covenant ordained by God.
 The commandment is clear: a married person must remain faithful to their spouse, and the marital bond should not be broken by infidelity.
 Adultery, in this context, is not just a breach of personal loyalty but a violation of a sacred relationship that reflects God’s covenant with His people.

 The Ten Commandments are not merely moral suggestions; they are direct instructions from God intended to guide human behaviour and protect the integrity of societal structures.
-By this standard, adultery is not only a private matter between individuals but an offense with far-reaching consequences for the entire community.
+By this standard, adultery is not only a private matter between individuals but an offence with far-reaching consequences for the entire community.

-Adultery in the Old Testament: Serious Consequences
+Adultery in the Old Testament: A Grave Offence with Serious Consequences

 Adultery in the New Testament: Jesus’ Teaching on Purity and the Heart